SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 ## 1.5a Plans

-The features for version 4.00 have been frozen after the release of version 4.00.4.
+The features for version 4.0 have been frozen after the release of draft milestone 4.0.4.
 This doesn't mean that we're done with SFe, in fact, this is only the beginning of the format's development.

-We decided to do a feature freeze for version 4.00 to make sure that SFe program developers have a reasonable set of features to implement.
+We decided to do a feature freeze for version 4.0 to make sure that SFe program developers have a reasonable set of features to implement.
 If we add too many features, it can overwhelm developers.

 Here are a few things that are planned for SFe:

-- For version 4.00.10, we're going to introduce the feature flags system, a method of determining whether certain features are supported by a player.
+- Polyphone 3 will be the first program that supports SFe.
+It will use it by default with legacy SF being an option.
+(Polyphone 2.5 seems to be planned for LTS for legacy SF.)
+- Negotiations with more SF program developers such as FluidSynth and Bassmidi will start soon.
-- For version 4.01, there will be an overhaul of the default modulators system, inspired by the [DMOD proposal by spessasus](https://github.com/davy7125/polyphone/issues/205).
+- For version 4.1, there will be an overhaul of the default modulators system, inspired by the [DMOD proposal by spessasus](https://github.com/davy7125/polyphone/issues/205).
-- A MIDI lyrics specification for MIDI players will become available in version 4.02.
+- A MIDI lyrics specification for MIDI players will become available in version 4.2.
-- We will negotiate with the Synthfont author Kenneth Rundt about getting the Synthfont Custom Features added for version 4.03.
+- We will negotiate with the Synthfont author Kenneth Rundt about getting the Synthfont Custom Features added for version 4.2.

 # Section 2: Terms and abbreviations

 ## 2.1 Data structure terminology

-The data structure terminology used in SFe32 version 4.00 is the same as the E-mu® SF2.04 standard.
+The data structure terminology used in SFe32 version 4.0 is the same as the E-mu® SF2.04 standard.

 * * *

 ## 2.2 Synthesis terminology

-The synth terminology used in SFe32 version 4.00 is broadly the same as the E-mu® SF2.04 standard, with these additions:
+The synth terminology used in SFe32 version 4.0 is broadly the same as the E-mu® SF2.04 standard, with these additions:

 - AWE64 - The successor to the famous AWE32, added things like waveguide synthesis.
 Used the EMU8000 synthesizer chip, like the preceding AWE32.
 Available in "Value" or "Gold" versions.